chromium/chromium/docs/deterministic_builds.md

   example.

 - Try to reproduce the problem locally.
 First, set up two build directories with identical args.gn.
-If building on Windows then until https://crbug.com/1280678 is fixed you should set GOMA_USE_LOCAL=false because otherwise you will hit known determinism problems.
 Then do a full build at the last known green revision in the first build directory:

     ```
     $ gn clean out/gn